The Commercial Vehicle Safety Alliance’s (CVSA) 30th annual International Roadcheck will take place on June 6 – 8, 2017.

 What is International Roadcheck?

 International Roadcheck is the largest targeted commercial vehicle enforcement program in the world, with an average of 17 trucks inspected every minute in Canada, the United States, and Mexico over a 72-hour period.
-During the three-day event, CVSA inspectors will conduct compliance, enforcement, and educational initiatives targeted at various elements of motor carrier, vehicle, driver, and cargo safety and security.
+Since its inception, more than 1.5 million roadside inspections have been conducted.

-– Asked to provide license, endorsements, medical card, and hours-of-service documentation;
+- Asked to provide license, hours-of-service documentation, motor carrier registration and shipping documentation;

 - Checked for seat belt usage and the use of alcohol and/or drugs; and

-– Participating in vehicle inspections that include braking systems, securement of cargo, coupling devices, exhaust system, frame, fuel system, lights, steering mechanism, driveline/driveshaft, suspension, tires, van and open-top trailer bodies, wheels and rims, and windshield wipers.
+- Participating in vehicle inspections that include braking systems, securement of cargo, coupling devices, driveline/driveshaft, exhaust systems, frames, fuel systems, lighting devices (required lamps), steering mechanisms, suspensions, tires, van and open-top trailer bodies, wheels, rims and hubs, and windshield wipers.